metaleap/go-xsd/README.md

 Ultimately, to find out the proper name to embed you'll have to dig a bit inside the generated package.
 Here's how you do it:

-- suppose you have an XML format where the root element, and only that one, is known to be named **<gopher>**
+A) Suppose you have an XML format where the root element, and only that one, is known to be named **<gopher>**.

-- open the generated Go package source files under **$GOPATH/src/github.com/metaleap/go-xsd/pkg/yourdomain.org/xsd/gopher.xsd_gopkg** (unless you used custom paths when you ran the **go-xsd/makepkg** tool)
+B) Open the generated Go package source files under **$GOPATH/src/github.com/metaleap/go-xsd/pkg/yourdomain.org/xsd/gopher.xsd_gopkg** (unless you used custom paths when you ran the **go-xsd/makepkg** tool)

-- search for an occurence of either:
+C) Search for an occurence of either:

     "gopher"`